rinusser/UEFIStarter/README.md

 ### Development

+There is a semi-automatically generated documentation hosted on [GitHub](https://rinusser.github.io/UEFIStarter/).
+The functions, data types etc. are described on the [Modules](https://rinusser.github.io/UEFIStarter/modules.html) page.

-The developer's documentation is coming soonish ([EFI-4](https://github.com/rinusser/UEFIStarter/issues/4)).
+The documentation is still a work in progress.

 # Tests